 Here's another thing you could do – try this simple trick and go hands free with the phone.
-Place the phone on a table in a vertical position and use the speaker to communicate.
-When your phone is free in the air, it picks up signals more effectively.
+Place the phone on a table (balanced in a vertical position if possible), and use the speaker to communicate.
+When your phone is free standing in air, it picks up signals more effectively.

 #7: Try to move away from highly populated areas.

 Do you remember the last time you had a dropped call on your phone?
 Chances are that it happened at a rock concert or a football match, where you were surrounded by thousands of other people, with everyone using their cell phone at the same time.

 When that happens, when too many people use their smartphones and tablets at once, the nearest cell tower gets overwhelmed with all the traffic.
 This leads to dropped calls, slow upload and download speeds, low quality calls, spotty reception, slow and unreliable internet and inability to send text messages.

 So, if you find yourself in the middle of such a crowd, avoid using the cell phone.
 Get out of there, find a quiet area where you are all alone and then make a call.
 Simple!

 #8: Easy Fixes for "No Service" on iPhone.